MolGenie/image2structure/README.md

 image2structure is designed as a client-server solution.
 It can run either locally on a single machine or on a server that is accessible within a network.
 The OSR component is based on OSRA, a program for extracting chemical structures and reactions developed by Igor Filippov.

 # How to build
+First, install OSRA for all users from https://github.com/metamolecular/osra/blob/master/README.
 `mvn package assembly:single` creates `target/i2s-distribution.tar.gz` archive which contains the application, resources, configurations and shell-scripts to run the application.

 # How to use